simonneutert/labradorite-notebook/README.md

     environment:
       - USERNAME=yourusername # REPLACE THIS WITH YOUR VPS user's USERNAME
       - DATABASE_TYPE=file # Optional: use 'file' for persistent search index
+      - DEFAULT_RECENT_MEMOS_COUNT=25 # Optional: number of recent memos to show on homepage
     image: ghcr.io/simonneutert/labradorite-notebook:v0.2.0
     # ports:
     #  - 9292:9292